“AGAIN!”

 Useless Example #3: By distinct values of a column, sum another

-OK, I’ll wrap the [Product] column in DISCTINT(), since that returns a single-column table:
+OK, I’ll wrap the [Product] column in DISTINCT(), since that returns a single-column table:

 SUMX(DISTINCT(Table1[Product]), Table1[Qty])